-Percent of Open Space Required: SEE LAND USE TABULAR ON SHEET CM2 a.
-Large developments, with existing indigenous native vegetation communities must provide 50 percent of their open space percentage requirement through the onsite preservation of existing native vegetation communities.
-Refer to section 10-701 b.
+Percent of Open Space Required: SEE LAND USE TABULAR ON SHEET CM2 b.
 If the development area does not contain existing indigenous native vegetation communities, but does contain existing indigenous native trees, then 50 percent of their open space percentage requirement must be met through the onsite preservation of existing native trees consistent with subsection 1 through 4 below.
 Refer to Appendix E and section 34-373(6)(g).

-(b) Indigenous native vegetation and trees.
+1. Preservation of indigenous tree clusters is preferred over individual tree protection.
+Reasonable efforts to retain individual trees must be made.
+It is recognized that site design requirements (e.g. fill) may limit the ability to retain some individual trees, and in that case the county will allow the removal of those trees.